 Minnesota Hunger 101 is a unique role play simulation in which participants are asked to take on the life circumstances of someone in Minnesota at risk for hunger.
 The goal of the simulation is for each participant to try and get enough food to feed his or her family for 1 day by tapping the resources of the food shelf, county human service office (applying for the Supplemental Nutrition Assistance Program - SNAP), grocery store and the bank.

 Minnesota Hunger 101 is designed to accommodate groups of 10 – 30 participants.
-It can be accomplished in a 60 – 90 minute simulation.
-The recommended minimum age to participate in the simulation is 14-years-old.
+It can be accomplished in a 75 – 90 minute simulation.
+It is recommended that group participants have at least 8th grade reading and math abilities.